LucaLoeschmann/Football-Player-Roles/README.md

 2. Provide a **scouting and comparison tool** using role-based context
 3. Visualize the high-dimensional structure of football styles in a **digestible format**
 4. Build a foundation for **future supervised models** of role classification

 ---

+## 🔄 Data Collection & Preprocessing

+- **Data Source**: FBref.com (top 5 European leagues) - For more detail on the preprocessing pipeline and raw stat breakdown, see my other project: [Football Player Analysis Model](https://github.com/LucaLoeschmann/Football-Player-Analysis-25) where im using the oufield data from.
+- **Feature Engineering**:
+  - Per-90 normalization for all performance metrics
+  - Reducing the initial pool of 100+ features to a carefully selected subset using cross-validation.
+The chosen stats aim to reflect a wide spectrum of football actions — from attacking and possession to defensive contributions.
+  - Aggregated by player-season
+- **Dimensionality Reduction**:
+  - PCA with `n_components=0.93` (retaining ~93% explained variance)
+- **Clustering Algorithms**:
+  - Ward’s Hierarchical Clustering (primary)
+  - Other methods (KMeans, DBSCAN) tested during prototyping
+- **Validation Metrics**:
+  - Silhouette Score (internal cohesion)
+  - Cross-validation with bootstrapped stability metrics
+  - Composite role quality index used to choose optimal PCA depth and cluster count (n=12)

+---